zaber04/ip-address-manager/README.md

 4. Maintains IP history
 5. Maintains users actions log as "audit log" for each session (log in, changes, log out)

-We didn't use a seperate "Audit Log Microservice" due to small number of functionality and direct depency on "ip update".
+I didn't use a seperate "Audit Log Microservice" due to small number of functionality and direct depency on "ip update".
+However, in large scale scenario, a seperate microservice with message queue is preferable for high throughput and fault taulerance.

 ## Goal

 Here, in our app, users will be able to log in and store (in DB) new IP addresses with a label.
 Upon login user will have `access_token` which will be refreshed.
 During storing in db, IP addresses will be validated.
 Authenticated & authorized user can modify the label of an IP address.

-We will maintain history (audit trail) for every login, addition or change.
+The app will maintain history (audit trail) for every login, addition or change.
 Users can view an audit log of changes made.

 ## Communication

-We are using `json` as ommunication protocol due to size of the app.
-However, if there is lots of intercommunicating services, we will use `gRPC` to reduce transmission latency.
-Specially in PHP, where json isn't native, `gRPC` is likely to provide more than 30% latency improvement.
+I am  using `json` as ommunication protocol due to size of the app.
+However, if there is lots of intercommunicating services, `gRPC` is preferred to reduce transmission latency.
+Specially in PHP, where json isn't native, `gRPC` is likely to provide `more than 40%` latency improvement.

-## Limitations
+## Limitations & Challenges

 Since Lumen is a micro framework, a lot of commands aren't available and doesn't offer auto generation.
 Many features and libraries and facades of laravel are absent in lumen.
 Hence most of the codes require manual writing, adding time in development.
 However, it's stripped down structure offers the flexibility to add only what's needed for each service.

+I have implimented several custom commands (which are similar to laravel) to make the journey smoother.
+For at least one of the commands none of the stackoverflow solution worked due to dependecy changes and I had to come up with a scratch up solution.
+It was exhilarating.
+I will publish this as a public package in github.

+In some cases, removal of codes in Lumen has adverse effect and doesn't even allow basic functionalities such as requestFactory() and forces the developers to copy-paste the code from laravel framework code.
+Lumen also has much weaker and outdated documentation

 ## Monorepo and Database

 Our microservices are in monorepo setup allowing easier resource sharing.
-We are using same database setup for all the miroservices requiring them to use less requests and local fetching.
+I am using same database setup for all the miroservices requiring them to use less requests and local fetching.

 Typically microservices are built in polyrepo which provides better seperation and makes development easier.
 However, this also means fetching resources require composer library or hitting an API endpoint which can add up delay.